-Winterizing your motorhome every year is essential because it protects long-term value, keeps you safe, and saves you from costly repairs.
+Winterising your motorhome every year is essential because it protects long-term motorhome value, keeps you safe, and saves you from costly repairs.

 A proper routine touches every system: the water tank, drain valve, drain tap, shower head, toilet system, and flush water supply tank; the leisure battery and electrical equipment; the fuel tank, coolant, and gas heaters like a Truma Ultrastore boiler or older Carver boiler; and the structure, seals, soft furnishing, and tires.

-Insurers and warranties often exclude frost or ice damage to plumbing, which means winterization is your responsibility, and it’s important you get it right.
+Insurers and warranties often exclude frost or ice damage to plumbing, which means winterisation is your responsibility, and it’s important you get it right.

 What Is Motorhome Winterisation?